Trust Us for Leaky Chimney Repairs

 Does Homeowners’ Insurance Cover Chimney Leaks?

-Wondering if your homeowner’s insurance will cover your chimney leak-related damages?
+Wondering if your homeowner’s insurance will cover repairs to your New Braunfels area home’s leaky chimney related damages?
 The hard truth to this question is – probably not.
 While your insurance is likely to cover damage due to severe weather events (like hurricanes, earthquakes, floods, etc.) or even chimney fires, basic wear and tear (like a damaged cap or broken down masonry) won’t fall under this category.

 Why not?
 Because, for the most part, chimney leaks are preventable.
 If you keep up with routine inspections and invest in all necessary preventive measures, like waterproofing, cap installation, proper crown construction, and more, you shouldn’t have issues.
 Failing to take proper care of your system falls in the category of neglect – and your insurance won’t help you out with that.